-- 31% of student loan debt holders have delayed a car purchase due to their debt; 22% have postponed starting a business due to student loan debt.
+- 28% of student loan borrowers have delayed a car purchase due to education debt; 21% have postponed starting a business.

 Related reports include Total Student Loan Debt | Average Student Loan Debt | Education Attainment Statistics | Student Loan Refinancing